AEmanuelli/Dolphins/DNN_whistle_detection/README.md

 - **`main.py`**: Main script to run the prediction and extraction pipeline.
 - **`maintenance.py`**: Script for maintaining and updating the dataset and models.
 - **`pipeline.ipynb`**: Jupyter notebook doing what main.py does but without GPU .
+- **`predict_and_extract_online.py`**:
-- **`predict_and_extract_online.py`**: Defines the process_and_predict function, which takes a file path and performs audio processing and prediction on it.
+    - Defines the `process_and_predict` function, which takes a file path and performs audio processing and prediction on it.
 It extracts audio features, preprocesses them, and uses a pre-trained model to make predictions.
 It also saves positive predictions as images if specified.
-Defines the process_predict_extract_worker function, which is called by the process_predict_extract function.
-It processes a single file by calling the process_and_predict function and saves the predictions in a CSV file.
+    - Defines the `process_predict_extract_worker` function, which is called by the `process_predict_extract` function.
+It processes a single file by calling the `process_and_predict` function and saves the predictions in a CSV file.
-Defines the process_predict_extract function, which is the main function of the script.
+    - Defines the `process_predict_extract` function, which is the main function of the script.
 It takes a folder path containing audio files, iterates over the files, and processes them in parallel using multiple threads.
-It calls the process_predict_extract_worker function for each file.
+It calls the `process_predict_extract_worker` function for each file.
 - **`predict_online.py`**: I don't remember exactly what this does.
-- **`process_predictions.py`**: Script for processing and analyzing the predictions.
+- **`process_predictions.py`**: Script for processing and analyzing the predictions. ie process the csv file previously produced.
+This can be done for video files, video and audio (audio = True) or only audio for Wav2vec stuff, (audio_only = True)
 - **`Show_newly_detected_stuff.py`**: Script that contains the entire pipeline, but that is used to compare the outputs of new models with respect to what has previously been extracted (it saves the images that were not previously labelled as positive in a folder that has the name of th model, inside Analyses_Alexis/Newly_extracted_whistles)
 - **`utils.py`**: Utility functions used across the `Predict_and_extract` module.
 - **`vidéoaudio.py`**: Script for extracting video segments and also their associated audio.